 8. Visitors are welcome to attend during the school day.
 9. Parent-Teacher Conferences will be scheduled through out the year.
-Either parents or teachers may schedule additional conferences.
+Either parents or teachers may schedule additional conferences at any time.

-10. Progress reports or report cards will be communicated with parents.
+10. Progress or report cards will be communicated with parents.

 If a child’s conduct is such that his continued attendance would do harm to the general welfare of the school, the school board may expel that child.